meshcloud/unipipe-service-broker/README.md

 ## Configuration using dhall

 Prerequisite:
-- Install dhall and dhall-to-yaml, can find details [here](https://docs.dhall-lang.org/tutorials/Getting-started_Generate-JSON-or-YAML.html#installation).
+- Install dhall and dhall-to-yaml, you can find details [here](https://docs.dhall-lang.org/tutorials/Getting-started_Generate-JSON-or-YAML.html#installation).

-The properties mentioned in the configuration section can be configured in the file dsl/Env/EnvConfig.dhall
+The properties mentioned in the configuration section above can be configured in the file `dsl/config/AppConfig.dhall`

 Example configuration to access git through ssh

 ```
-let Config = ./EnvSchema.dhall
+let Config = ./AppSchema.dhall
 let GitAccess = ./GitAccess.dhall
 let ExampleSsh
     : Config